Syn-Tax/cross-domain-am/reports/honours/body/05_results.md

 \end{tabular}
 \end{table}

 Table \ref{tbl:results-late} shows the macro-f1 scores of each model using RoBERTa-base as the text encoder and Wav2Vec2 as the audio encoder.
 All that is shown are the results for models performing late sequence fusion across different NO-sampling strategies.
 In the 4-class problem it does not seem that the addition of acoustic features makes much if any difference to the performance of the model on the ARI task.
-However, a more in-depth discussion of the results may still yield some understanding in their limitations and how they could be improved.
+This result has also been found to  However, a more in-depth discussion of the results may still yield some understanding in their limitations and how they could be improved.
 In order to do this the Text-Only model trained on SCS is analysed.

 \begin{table}[h]
 \centering